yWorks/yfiles-for-html-demos/demos/tutorial-graph-builder/08-configure-labels/README.md

 ### Label placement

-The label placement can be defined either using a _default_ configuration or using a _layout provider_ on the [LabelCreator](https://docs.yworks.com/yfileshtml/#/api/LabelCreator).
+The label placement can be defined either using a _default_ configuration or using a _layout provider_ on the [LabelCreator](https://docs.yworks.com/yfileshtml/api/LabelCreator).

-A default placement will apply to all labels of the [LabelsSource](https://docs.yworks.com/yfileshtml/#/api/LabelsSource) for which no other placement is specified.
+A default placement will apply to all labels of the [LabelsSource](https://docs.yworks.com/yfileshtml/api/LabelsSource) for which no other placement is specified.
 In this example, as a default, we place the labels at the center of the node as follows:

 ```
 typeLabelCreator.defaults.layoutParameter = InteriorNodeLabelModel.CENTER
 ```

-In the case where you want to determine the label position based on specific properties of the data, you can use a [layout parameter provider](https://docs.yworks.com/yfileshtml/#/api/LabelCreator#layoutParameterProvider) which will provide the information about the desired label placement.
+In the case where you want to determine the label position based on specific properties of the data, you can use a [layoutParameterProvider](https://docs.yworks.com/yfileshtml/api/LabelCreator#layoutParameterProvider) which will provide the information about the desired label placement.

 In this example, we want to create two labels for each node.
 The first label will be bound to the `type` property of our dataset and will use the `default` placement, i.e., at the center of the node.
 The second label will be bound to the `name` property and will be placed at the top side of the node, stretched over the node’s width.
 To achieve the desired placement, we create the layout provider as follows: